Skip to main content

 The Sierra Nevada province is a 644 km-long (400 mile) 80 km-wide (50 mile) region trending north-northwest and located primarily in central and eastern California.
 A small spur of the province called the Carson Range is just over the border in Nevada.
 It is bounded by the Cascade province to the north, the Basin and Range province to the east, and the Great Valley province to the west.
 The Garlock fault forms the southern boundary of of the Sierra Nevada province, separating it from the Mojave province (Figure \(\PageIndex{1}\))

-Geomorphic provinces map of California
+Geomorphic provinces map of California; text description in the caption.

 The most prominent feature of the Sierra Nevada province is its mountain range of the same name which boasts notable features such as the highest peak in the contiguous United States, Mount Whitney at 4,421 m (14,505 ft); Yosemite Valley and National Park; and Lake Tahoe, the largest alpine lake in North America.